MitchBrenner/next.js-starter/README.md

 Uses ESLint as well as prettier for formatting and some prettier pluggins to improve the formatting styling of imports and tailwind css classes.

-Check out `settings.json` in the `.vscode` directory to view custom save on commands and how to set css files to default to tailwind css
+Check out `settings.json` in the `.vscode` directory to view custom save on commands and how to set css files to default to tailwind css.

 ## Formatting and Linting